Susanne Luhmann, PhD, MA, Dipl. Paed.

 I have research interests that traverse a number of topics and fields:

-• Domesticating the Nazi Past.
+•Domesticating the Nazi Past.
 Gender, Generation and the Familial Turn in Recent German Memory: This book manuscript in process focuses on how descendants of Nazi supporters and perpetrators mine family archives to break family secrets and account publicly for their ancestors' role in Holocaust crimes.
-My work focusses, for example, on recent memoirs, autobiographical film, and museums exhibits.
+My work focuses, for example, on recent memoirs, autobiographical film, and museum exhibits.